 The combination of low-cost wells (at or below $2 million each) with high IRRs (at or above 50%) is a key success factor when it comes to a junior producer.
 Specifically, the junior producers usually have limited liquidity, which translates into limited cash and a small credit facility.
 However, they can grow their production on a YoY basis while largely living within operating cash flow by drilling low cost, high productivity wells.
 And this is the case with REI.

-Some might argue that REI’s horizontal San Andres wells on the CBP have only one pay zone (i.e., one commercially viable geologic zone), while the Midland and Delaware producers target a “multilayer” cake with multiple stacked pay zones (e.g., Wolfcamp, Spraberry, Avalon,
+Some might argue that REI’s horizontal San Andres wells on the CBP have only one pay zone (i.e., one commercially viable geologic zone), while the Midland and Delaware producers target a “multilayer” cake with multiple stacked pay zones (e.g., Wolfcamp, Spraberry, Avalon, and Bone Spring intervals) that could significantly increase their returns per well.
+This is not true, because REI is still at the beginning of its development plan and other pay zones could come later.

 It’s also noteworthy that to date, REI’s horizontal San Andres wells on the CBP have experienced moderate decline rates (approximately 40% after 12 months) that are lower than the typical decline rates of the horizontal wells drilled in the Midland and Delaware Basins targeting the Wolfcamp and Bone Spring formations (approximately 55% after 12 months).